ContextVM/ctxcn/README.md

 ### `add`

 The `add` command generates a TypeScript client from a CVM server's tool definitions.
-It takes a CVM server's pubkey as an argument.
+It takes a CVM server's pubkey as an argument and provides an interactive experience for configuring the client.

 To run the `add` command, execute the following command in your project's root directory: